A note on the large charge expansion in 4d CFT: OPE coefficients

 \subsection{Acknowledgements}

-I would like to thank A. Monin, D. Orlando, J. Penedones and R. Rattazzi for useful discussions.
+I would like to thank Z. Komargodski, A. Monin, D. Orlando, J. Penedones, L. Rastelli and R. Rattazzi for useful discussions.
 My work is partially supported by the Swiss National Science Foundation under contract 200020-169696 and through the National Center of Competence in Research SwissMAP.